Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: Introduction

-As addressed before, our original motivation to study this new elliptic system lies in our attempt to directly handle the contact manifold itself without taking its symplectization, hoping that it may give rise to an invariant of contact manifold itself rather than that of symplectization.
-Indeed the question if two contact manifolds having symplectomorphic symplectization are contactomorphic or not was addressed in the book by Cieliebak and Eliashberg (p.
-239 \cite{ciel-eliash}).
-In this regard, Courte \cite{courte} recently provided a construction of two contact manifolds that have symplectomorphic symplectizations which are not contactomorphic (actually, even not diffeomorphic).
-With the asymptotic behavior being well-understood in the future, it would be interesting to see whether our study leads to a construction of genuinely contact topological quantum invariants of the Gromov-Witten or Floer theoretic type that can be used to investigate the following kind of question.
+As outlined above, our original motivation to study this new elliptic system lies in our attempt to better understand the contact manifold itself instead of its symplectization.
+Indeed the question of whether two contact manifolds having symplectomorphic symplectization are contactomorphic or not was addressed in the book by Cieliebak and Eliashberg (\cite[p.239]{ciel-eliash}).
+Courte \cite{courte} provided a construction of two contact manifolds which are not contactomorphic (actually, even not diffeomorphic) but have symplectomorphic symplectizations.
+It would be interesting to see whether our approach could lead to a construction of genuinely contact topological quantum invariants of the Gromov--Witten or Floer- theoretic type that could be used to investigate the following kind of question.
 (See \cite{courte} where a similar question was explicitly stated.)

-\begin{ques} Does there exist contact structures $\xi$ and $\xi'$ on a closed manifold $M$ that have the same classical invariants and are not contactomorphic, but whose symplectizations are (exact) symplectomorphic? \end{ques}
+\begin{ques} Do there exist contact structures $\xi$ and $\xi'$ on a closed manifold $M$ that have the same classical invariants and are not contactomorphic, but whose symplectizations are (exact) symplectomorphic? \end{ques}

-We would like also to recall the celebrated result by Ruan \cite{ruan} in symplectic geometry where using the Gromov-Witten invariant, he discovered a pair of algebraic surfaces which have the same classical invariants but whose products with $S^2$ are not symplectically deformation equivalent.
+We would like also to recall a celebrated result by Ruan \cite{ruan} in symplectic geometry.
+Using Gromov--Witten invariants, he described a pair of algebraic surfaces which have the same classical invariants but whose products with $S^2$ are not symplectically deformation equivalent.

-We end the introduction section with the following historical recount on the equation \eqref{eq:contact-instanton}.
-After the preliminary version of the present paper was posted in the arXiv e-print, the authors were informed that the equation \eqref{eq:contact-instanton} was first mentioned by Hofer in p.698 of \cite{hofer-survey}.
-Then its expected application to the Weinstein conjecture for dimension $3$ was pursued by Abbas-Cielibak-Hofer in \cite{ACH} and Abbas \cite{abbas}, as well as by Bergmann in \cite{bergmann, bergmann2}.
-We would like to point out that their equations correspond to our instanton equations of vanishing charge, i.e., $Q=0$, and the new asymptotic behavior we addressed here is somehow related to the \emph{compactification} difficulty exposed in \cite{bergmann}.
+We note that a similar equation to \eqref{eq:contact-instanton} was first mentioned by Hofer in p.698 of \cite{hofer-survey}.
+Then Abbas--Cielibak--Hofer in \cite{ACH} and Abbas \cite{abbas}, as well as by Bergmann in \cite{bergmann, bergmann2} used this equation to attack the Weinstein conjecture for dimension $3$.
+We would like to point out that their equations correspond to our instanton equations of vanishing charge, i.e., $Q=0$.